-The short answer to a long question is no. Coaching relates to one specific topic and stays on that one topic in a forward thinking approach.
+The short answer to a long question is no. Coaching relates to one specific topic and stays on that one topic in a forward-thinking approach.
 This may look like of anxiety management coaching.
 Therapy on the other hand can address a wide variety of issues and looks in all directions.
 This may look like therapy to address anxiety, depression, and relationship challenges and then looks at your past, present, and future.

-Another major difference is that therapist are able to make clinical diagnosis and utilize clinical assessments.
+Another major difference is that therapists are able to make clinical diagnosis and utilize clinical assessments.
 This is because therapist have completed at least a masters level program, work toward licensure, complete continued education requirements, and follow stringent guidelines from an oversight body, such as the Board of Behavioral Sciences.

 How qualified are the coaches?